Censored Quantile Regression Neural Networks for Distribution-Free Survival Analysis: Experiments

 \subsection{Comparison of Sequential Grid and CQRNN}

-We further benchmarked the sequential grid algorithm for NNs on all type 1 synthetic datasets to allow head-to-head comparison with the CQRNN algorithm.
-We summarise the differences on select datasets in table \ref{tab_grid_cqrnn_compare_mini} (comparison for all type 1 datasets is in table \ref{tab_grid_cqrnn_compare} and raw results in table \ref{tab_full_resultsa}).
+We ran a head-to-head comparison of CQRNN and the sequential grid algorithm on all type 1 synthetic datasets, and all type 3 real datasets.
+Table \ref{tab_grid_cqrnn_compare} compares on type 1 datasets, along with statistical tests of significance for TQMSE differences (200 random seeds).
+Appendix Table \ref{tab_grid_cqrnn_compare_real} provides results for the type 3 datsets, reporting C-index and CensDCal (50 random seeds).
+Significance tests are described in Appendix \ref{sec_app_exp_details_hyperparam}.

-The difference in TQMSE between the two algorithms is usually minor (after-all both algorithms leverage the same estimator!), though CQRNN performs best on 9/14 datasets (see table \ref{tab_grid_cqrnn_compare}).
-We hypothesise that having a single NN output all quantiles provides a helpful inductive bias, encouraging similarity between adjacent quantiles (not present when using independently trained NNs).
+CQRNN delivers benefits in speed up both at training and test time, running an order of magnitude faster than the sequential grid algorithm.
+CQRNN also dramatically reduces model size.
+The magnitude of these benefits is largely determined by the size of the quantile grid, $M$, which is explicit in the sequential algorithm's time and space complexity, $\mathcal{O}(M)$, but largely avoided in CQRNN.

-CQRNN delivers major benefits in the speed up both at training and test time, where it runs an order of magnitude faster than the sequential grid algorithm, and in terms of model size.
-The size of the benefit is largely determined by the size of the quantile grid, $M$, which is explicit in the sequential algorithm's time and space complexity, $\mathcal{O}(M)$, but largely avoided in the CQRNN algorithm.
+\looseness=-1 Differences in the quality of quantiles of the two algorithms is usually slight (after-all both leverage the same estimator), though CQRNN shows statistically significant gains on 8/14 type 1 datasets in terms of TQMSE, 4/7 type 3 datsets in terms of C-Index, and 7/7 type 3 datasets in terms of CensDCal.
+We hypothesise that having a single NN output all quantiles provides a helpful inductive bias, encouraging similarity between adjacent quantiles, that's not present in independently trained NNs.